 Perhaps it’s the reason for this next question.

-Well probably because its products are of ordinary quality and are well, pricey or overpriced.
+Well probably because its products are of ordinary quality and are well, pricey or overpriced in most peoples opinions.
 Besides that, women have a ton of choices on the Internet and in the stores.

 There’s just no need to go through the hassle of looking up a Mary Kay consultant who will just probably try to sign you up as her downline.